Kearns-Sayre SyndromeSymptoms, Doctors, Treatments, Advances & More

 Learn About Kearns-Sayre Syndrome

-Amy Goldstein is an Endocrinologist in Philadelphia, Pennsylvania.
+Amy Goldstein is a Pediatric Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Goldstein is rated as an Elite provider by MediFind in the treatment of Kearns-Sayre Syndrome.
-Her top areas of expertise are Kearns-Sayre Syndrome, Very Long-Chain Acyl-CoA Dehydrogenase (VLCAD) Deficiency, Mitochondrial Trifunctional Protein Deficiency, Hirsutism in Women, and Gastrostomy.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Kearns-Sayre Syndrome, Very Long-Chain Acyl-CoA Dehydrogenase (VLCAD) Deficiency, Mitochondrial Trifunctional Protein Deficiency, Hirsutism in Women, and Gastrostomy.
+Dr. Goldstein is board certified in American Board Of Psychiatry And Neurology - Psychiatry.

-Marek Niedziela practices in Poznan, Poland.
+Marek Niedziela practices practicing medicine in Poznan, Poland.
 Mr. Niedziela is rated as an Elite expert by MediFind in the treatment of Kearns-Sayre Syndrome.
-His top areas of expertise are Kearns-Sayre Syndrome, Intersex, Progressive External Ophthalmoplegia, Hormone Replacement Therapy (HRT), and Thyroidectomy.
+He is also highly rated in 32 other conditions, according to our data.
+His clinical expertise encompasses Kearns-Sayre Syndrome, Intersex, Progressive External Ophthalmoplegia, Hormone Replacement Therapy (HRT), and Thyroidectomy.

 Summary: Mitochondrial diseases are a genetically diverse group of disorders, some of which are caused by mutations or deletions in the mitochondrial DNA (mtDNA) and which display a wide range of severity and phenotypes.
 Despite a prevalence of roughly 1 in 8500 in the population there is no effective treatments for the majority of mitochondrial diseases beyond supportive care (Gorman 2016, Elliott 2008). ...